There are many ways other than entertainment, that video games help kids.

 Gaming has positive and negative effects.
-However, research shows that the benefits of gaming outshine the bad effects.
+However, research shows that the benefits of gaming outweigh the bad effects.

 Parents need to teach their children the differences in game ratings and what games they can play.

-It is good for young adults to know that playing video games is similar to other life activities.
+It is good for young adults to know that playing video games is like other life activities.

 Spending too much time playing video games can be harmful.

-Also, parents should always regulate the type of games their children are playing, and create a playing schedule.
+Also, parents should always regulate the games their children are playing and create a playing schedule.